Psalm 84: Musical settings

 In 1913, Wilhelm Kempff composed a setting for choir a cappella for the cathedral choir in Berlin as his Op.
 1. Katherine Kennicott Davis, the composer of the Christmas carol "The Little Drummer Boy", set verses 1–3 (How Lovely Are Thy Dwellings) for voice and piano or organ in 1952.

 Several songs and hymns are based on Psalm 84 or contain part of it, for example the Dutch "Wat hou ik van uw huis" from Psalmen voor Nu.
 Matthias Jorissen wrote in 1798 a versed paraphrase for the Genfer Psalter, "Wie lieblich schön, Herr Zebaoth, ist deine Wohnung, o mein Gott", which appears in the Protestant hymnal Evangelisches Gesangbuch as EG 282.
 In 1834, Henry Francis Lyte wrote a hymn "Pleasant are thy courts above", a paraphrase of the psalm in four stanzas.
 Popular at the beginning of the 20th century, it is not very frequent in modern population.
 John Milton, the author of Paradise Lost, wrote a hymn in condensed form of four short stanzas, "How lovely are Thy dwellings fair!".
 Another hymn by Isaac Watts, first published in 1719, paraphrases the Psalm, beginning with "Lord of the worlds above".
 It was later re-published in collections such as Hymns Ancient and Modern.

 Modern settings include "and the swallow" by Caroline Shaw, and "Better is One Day" by Matt Redman, which is based on verse 10.
 Philip Moore's anthem Lo!
 God is here! combines verses from Psalm 84 with John Wesley's translation of a hymn by Gerhard Tersteegen.

 Text

 The following table shows the Hebrew text of the Psalm with vowels, alongside the Koine Greek text in the Septuagint and the English translation from the King James Version.
 Note that the meaning can slightly differ between these versions, as the Septuagint and the Masoretic Text come from different textual traditions.
+(Note: A 1917 translation directly from Hebrew to English by the Jewish Publication Society can be found here or here, and an 1844 translation directly from the Septuagint by L. C. L. Brenton can be found here.
+Both translations are in the public domain.)
 In the Septuagint, this psalm is numbered Psalm 83.